 - hypercalcemia and hypercalciuria

 90% of patients have pulmonary involvement (although many are asymptomatic) 8.
-Since chest x-rays are readily available and have low radiation burden, the pattern of nodal and parenchymal involvement is typically used to 'stage' sarcoidosis (chest x-ray staging of sarcoidosis) 3.
+Since chest x-rays are readily available and have a low radiation burden, the pattern of nodal and parenchymal involvement is typically used to 'stage' sarcoidosis (chest x-ray staging of sarcoidosis) 3.

 Treatment and prognosis

 Pulmonary involvement is responsible for the majority of morbidity and mortality in patients with sarcoidosis.
 The overall mortality rate is approximately 5%, with patients who present insidiously faring worse than those who present with an acute onset 1,3.
-Likelihood of resolution depends on the stage of disease at presentation 3:
+The likelihood of resolution depends on the stage of disease at presentation 3: